macaw-cad/react-jss-typescript-starter/public/documentation/README.md

 Although debugging if provided in Chrome through the developer tools, it is also possible to do client-side code debugging in Visual Studio Code.
 To do this install the `Debugger for Chrome` extension first.

-To start client-side debugging start the `Client [3000]` debugging configuration.
+To start client-side debugging start the `Client [3000]` debug configuration.

 ### Debugging the server-side rendering